Tautological classes with twisted coefficients: The ``primary approximation'' to the cohomology of the moduli space

 \section{The ``primary approximation'' to the cohomology of the moduli space}

 Prior to this paper, Hain \cite{hainnormalfunctions} proposed a definition of tautological cohomology groups $\RH^\bullet(M_g,\V_\llambda)$ of $M_g$ with coefficients in a symplectic representation, which is a priori different from ours.
 In this section we will show that the two definitions coincide.
 In case $\lambda = 0$, this gives a new proof of a theorem of Kawazumi and Morita \cite{kawazumimorita}.
-We note that Hain asked in loc.\ cit.\ whether his construction could be lifted to the level of Chow groups; our definition of tautological groups $R^\bullet(M_g,\VV_\llambda)$ provides such a lifting.
+We note that Hain asked in loc.\ cit.\ whether his construction could be lifted to the level of Chow groups; our constructions provide such a lifting.

 Let $\mathcal O(\Sp({2g}))$ be the algebraic coordinate ring of the symplectic group over $\Q$.
 By the Peter--Weyl theorem, there is an isomorphism of $\Sp(2g) \times \Sp(2g)$-bimodules